ambengers/kinetic/readme.md

 A package that adds view-composer like feature to Inertia.js Laravel adapter.

-Use to be able to share props based on the component's name.
+Use to be able to share props based on the Inertia component name.

 ## Installation